MicrosoftDocs/dynamics365-guidance/guidance/business-processes/service-to-cash-create-work-orders.md

 ---
-title: Create work orders overview
+title: Overview of the create work orders business process area part of the service to cash process
 description: Learn how you can use Dynamics 365 products to support the organization's business processes to create work orders. ms.date: 12/01/2023 ms.topic: conceptual